By Kelly Hollands @glow_beauty_skincare_wellbeing

 My skin is dry all the time at the moment from the cold weather, central heating and sanitising.
 What can I do?

-A walk in the snow to a quaint, cosy pub where you can warm yourself in front of a roaring log fire.
-That sounds like heaven!
-(Covid restrictions permitting).
-Your skin however, may be thinking differently.
+A walk in the brisk cold air to a quaint, cosy pub where you can warm yourself in front of a roaring log fire.
+That sounds like heaven right?
+Your skin, however, may be thinking differently.
 The winter months can cause so many skin problems and complaints including dryness, tightness, redness and irritation.
 Skin is stripped of moisture during the winter season and with the sudden fluctuating temperatures (going out into the cold and back into central heating), it can cause dryness and sensitivity.

 Here are some things you can do to protect your skin throughout winter and beyond.